 Drug and alcohol overdose rates are sometimes difficult to calculate.
 States don’t always report overdose deaths to the same agencies.
 The Centers for Disease Control and Prevention (CDC) keeps records of deaths, but relies on states’ individual reporting for accuracy.

 To complicate things further, there is a lag time between patient death and formal reporting.
 Multiple agencies are involved when an overdose death occurs, causing slow reporting of information.
-Considering these discrepancies, overdose rates for New York state are higher than average on multiple national reports.
+Considering these variables, overdose rates for New York state are likely higher than average on multiple national reports.

 More New Yorkers die from overdoses than homicides, suicides and car accidents combined, according to the New York City health department.
 Overdoses have heavily affected all five New York City boroughs.
 Unfortunately, the number of overdoses on opioids and heroin grows each year.